cruise-automation/webviz/packages/webviz-core/src/PanelAPI/README.md

 ### Subscription parameters

 - `topics`: set of topics to subscribe to.
-Changing only the topics will not cause `restore` or `addMessage` to be called.
+Changing only the topics will not cause `restore` or `addMessage`/`addMessages` to be called.
 You can pass in an object if you want to set the `imageScale`: a number between 0 and 1 for subscriptions to image topics, requesting that the player downsample images. _(Unused in the open-source version of Webviz.)_

 ### Reducer functions

 The `useMessageReducer` hook returns a user-defined "state" (`T`).
-The `restore` and `addMessage` callbacks specify how to initialize and update the state.
+The `restore` and `addMessage`/`addMessages` callbacks specify how to initialize and update the state.

 These reducers should be wrapped in [`useCallback()`](https://reactjs.org/docs/hooks-reference.html#usecallback), because the useMessageReducer hook will do extra work when they change, so they should change only when the interpretation of message data is actually changing.

 - `restore: (?T) => T`:
   - Called with `undefined` to initialize a new state when the panel first renders, and when the user seeks to a different playback time (at which point Webviz automatically clears out state across all panels).
-  - Called with the previous state when the `restore` or `addMessage` reducer functions change.
+  - Called with the previous state when the `restore` or `addMessage`/`addMessages` reducer functions change.
 This allows the panel an opportunity to reuse its previous state when a parameter changes, without totally discarding it (as in the case of a seek) and waiting for new messages to come in from the data source.

     For example, a panel that filters some incoming messages can use `restore` to create a filtered value immediately when the filter changes.
 To implement this, the caller might switch from unfiltered reducers:

     ```js
     {
       restore: (x: ?string[]) => (x || []),
-      addMessage: (x: string[], m: Message) => x.concat(m.data),
+      addMessages: (x: string[], msgs: Message[]) => {
+        msgs.forEach((m) => x.concat(m.data));
+        return x;
+      },
     }
     ```